Ace of Aces (video game): Commodore 64

 In a 1987 Compute! article, Ace of Aces was noted as Accolade's second best selling Commodore 64 game.
 Compute!, along with other reviewers, praised the graphics and sound in Ace of Aces.
+Personal Computer World praised it as "an exciting mixture of strategy and mindless shoot 'em up which includes some of the best graphics seen on the Commodore 64 ... a wholly enjoyable experience".
 1991 and 1993 Computer Gaming World surveys of strategy and war games gave it one and a half stars out of five, calling it "somewhat ahistorical".
 In issue 20 of Zzap!64, the reviewer said it was the best factual war simulation they had played.
 They compared it to Dambusters and said the playability in this was better.
 Desert Fox was also used as a comparison, which was referred to as "sometimes unbelievable".
 An article by the Computer and Video Games magazine published in 1986 said that it was another well-made and well-presented game by Accolade and continued to say that the action-packed gameplay would be able to keep "even the most critical computer pilot busy for some time to come".
 All four criteria were highly rated, with graphics getting a 10, along with sound, value and playability all getting an 8.

 Master System

 The graphics, along with sound and other features which were highly praised in the Commodore 64 version weren't so highly acclaimed in the Master System version.
-Chad Reinhardt for Defunct Games mentioned that Ace of Aces starts with potential but the poor controls and lack of ability to interact with the plane makes it forgettable.
-Reinhardt criticised how different the practise mode was from the main game and continued by adding how little help it actually helps when attempting missions.
-He gave the game a D+ overall.
-Other reviewers commented that there was no feeling of excitement when playing the Sega version.
+Reviewers commented that there was no sense of excitement when playing the Sega version.
 In a review on Kultboy, it was given a rating of 20% and said the reasoning behind the low review was because the plane, which is meant to be a fighter plane, flies like a tanker.
 Comparatively the score for graphics the game was given was high, with 68%.
-Sega Pro gave the game a rating of 56 and praised the graphics when they were static but continued on to say they were impractical in-game.
+Sega Pro gave the game a rating of 56 and praised the graphics when they were static, but continued on to say they were impractical in-game.